dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/capability-table.md

 Question: What aspect of Capability Tables provides an integrated view of the current and future states?
 A: Linking present problems and root causes with required features.
-B: Organizing office spaces and employee workstations.
+B: Organizing office spaces and employee workstations for efficiency.
 C: Conducting customer satisfaction surveys and feedback.
-D: Managing public relations and external communications.
+D: Managing public relations and external communications for the company.
 Answer: A
 Explanation: Capability Tables provide an integrated view by linking present problems and root causes with the features or capabilities required for future state achievement.